 Love the clip!!!!!
 It's nice to have someone else care about you and your health especially a complete stranger.

-Christina Goodlow over 1 year ago from Mississippi
+Christina Goodlow almost 2 years ago from Mississippi

 At a time of ugly national political rhetoric, Linda offers us a renewal of the spirit that Americans are most known for--reaching out and helping others.
 How wonderful that she continues to inspire overweight people who may have given up otherwise.